euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 - Can be view as sub organizations within the organization
 - Provide additional grouping mechanisms and isolation boundaries between projects
 - Can model different legal entities, departments, and teams within a company.
+- Hierarchy could be
+	- Departaments
+		- Teams
+			- Products
+- Allow delegation of administration rights
+- Access can be limited by a folder

 ## Cloud IAM policy